American National Bank Building (Sarasota, Florida): Retirement Facility

-In 1967, it was announced that the Trustees of the Sarasota Non-Profit foundation had purchased the hotel and decided to use it as a nursing home with 60 rooms.
-The next year, the hotel was modernized and even made it into being in the Building Magazine in the magazines Modernization Citation.
-In the 1980s when a large amount of its lifetime tenants didn't occupy the building it was closed.
+In 1967, it was announced that the Trustees of the Sarasota Non-Profit Foundation had purchased the hotel and decided to use it as a nursing home with 60 rooms.
+The next year, the hotel was modernized and made it into the Building Magazine as a Modernization Citation.
+In the 1980s, many of its lifetime tenants no longer occupied the building, which led to its closure.